 At the start of exporting products to China, you should be aware that not all Chinese people are fluent in English.
 It is much easier for them to remember a Chinese name for the product rather than foreign-sounding words.
 Therefore, it is necessary to adjust the logo.
 The original design can still be on the packaging, but one in Chinese is also needed.

 There are three ways of placing the new logo on the packaging.
 The first is leaving the original packaging as it is and putting a sticker with Chinese characters over it, and the second is printing new packaging with the Chinese characters only.
-We recommend the third option, which is leaving the original logo and simply adding the Chinese one next to it or on the other side of the product.
+We recommend the third option, leaving the original logo and simply adding the Chinese one next to it or on the other side of the product.

-The best way to make a Chinese logo is to hire a translator who will decide on a proper Chinese name for the brand.
+The best way to make a Chinese logo is to hire a translator to decide on a proper Chinese name for the brand.
 It can be either a direct or a phonetic translation of the original.
 The characters should be chosen carefully, too, so they will bring positive associations.
 If the translation is done poorly, it can have the opposite effect and only discourage potential clients.